-This spacious circa 1994 built, semi-detached 4 Bedroom (all doubles!)
-Family Home, features attractive twin front dormer windows and an impressively generous 80ft (24m) garden perfect for families seeking both space and potential.
+This spacious circa 1984 built, semi-detached 4 Bedroom (all doubles!)
+Family Home features attractive twin front dormer windows and an impressively generous 80ft (24m) garden perfect for families seeking both space and potential.

-The ground floor further benefits from a versatile converted garage space, currently utilised as a Playroom (ideal Home Office too) with useful utility storage, alongside a convenient ground floor WC.
+The ground floor further benefits from a versatile converted garage space, currently utilised as a Playroom (ideal Home Office too) along with a useful Utility/Store Room, alongside a convenient ground floor WC.

-Upstairs, the property boasts four genuine double size bedrooms, offering flexible accommodation for a growing family and complemented by a generous family bathroom featuring both bath and shower facilities.
+Upstairs, the property boasts four genuine double size bedrooms, offering flexible accommodation for a growing family and complemented by a generous family bathroom featuring both a bath and a shower too.

 Outside, the property enjoys a particularly appealing rear garden extending to approximately 80 feet (24m), offering wonderful scope for landscaping and outdoor living.